Short-term CO2 emissions forecasting: insight from the Italian electricity market: Results

 Based on the information obtained during the calibration process, forecast combinations can be constructed to enhance predictive performance.
 Although numerous alternatives were explored, only the most relevant forecast combinations are retained for analysis.
 These are reported in Table \ref{tab:forecast_comb_cons}.

-Each combination combines the best performing models from each class.
+Each combination combines the best performing models among those listed.
 BG, SA and SEL denote the combination method: BG refers to \cite{BG1969}, SA denotes the simple average, and SEL indicates the selection-based combination method.
-For example, COMB1.BG for Italy combines the forecasts of SARIMAX(2,1,0)(1,0,0)$_{24}$, FARX(2), GAM(3,1), TBATS and KNN(10) using \cite{BG1969}.
-In contrast, COMB2.SEL combines the forecasts of FARX(2) and GAM(3,1) using the selection-based approach.
+For example, COMB1.BG for Italy combines the forecasts of SARIMAX(2,1,0)(1,1,1)24, FARX(2), GAM(3,1), TBATS and KNN(10), using \cite{BG1969}.
+In contrast, COMB2.SEL combines the FARX(2) and GAM(3,1) forecasts using the selection-based approach.

-The results for Italy are shown in Figure \ref{fig:test_italy_fcomb} and listed in Table \ref{tab:test_fcomb_italy} in the Appendix \ref{app:Tables}, which reports the hourly average RMSE of the forecast combinations in the test set.
-The simple average combination produces a lower RMSE than \cite{BG1969} in most cases, with the exception of combinations involving SFARX and GAM (COMB2.SA) and KNN and GAM (COMB4.SA), where \cite{BG1969} performs better.
-The best performing combination, COMB2.SEL, achieves an hourly average RMSE of 1564.54, which represents a reduction of 50.4\% and 15.1\% compared to the Na\"ive and GAM(3,1) models, respectively.
-In addition, COMB2.SEL reduces the RMSE of 28.6\% compared to the FARX(2) model.
-According to COMB2.SEL, for the early hours of the day (00:00 - 05:00), the forecasts of FARX(2) are used, while for the remaining hours (06:00 - 23:00), the predictions of GAM(3,1) are applied.
-COMB2.SEL reduces the RMSE of 28.6\% compared to the FARX(2) model.
-As an alternative, COMB4.SEL, the second-best forecast combination, achieves an hourly average RMSE of 1616.44, representing a reduction of 48.7\% compared to the Na\"ive model.
-COMB2.BG, the third-best forecast combination, reduced the hourly average RMSE of 47\% compared to the Na\"ive model.
+The results for Italy are listed in Table \ref{tab:test_fcomb_italy} in the Appendix \ref{app:Tables}, which reports the hourly average RMSE of the forecast combinations in the test set.
+The selection-based combination method produces lower hourly average RMSE and higher out-of-sample R$^2$ compared to the simple average and \cite{BG1969}.
+However, simple average combination yields a lower RMSE than the \cite{BG1969} for combinations including SFARX and GAM (COMB2.SA), as well as for the combination involving all models (COMB1.SA).\\ The best-performing method is COMB2.SEL, which selects the forecasts of the FARX(2) model during the early hours of the day (00:00-05:00) and those of the GAM(3,1) model for the remaining hours (06:00-23:00).
+This combination reduces RMSE by 45.26\%, 15.09\%, and 19.02\% relative to the Na\"ive, GAM(3,1), and FARX(2) models, respectively.\\ The second-best combination, COMB3.SEL, achieves an hourly average RMSE of 1581.96, corresponding to a 35.21\% reduction compared to the Na\"ive benchmark.
+Figure \ref{fig:test_italy_fcomb} shows for Italy the relative RMSE of the two top-performing forecast combinations, compared to the Na\"ive model.\\